-- 1. Ground transportation only includes travel by taxi, ride sharing (uber or lyft only), airport shuttle, or bus.
-In most cases, ground transportation is the most cost-efficient method of travel for those attending an event where lodging is procured.
-Limo and private car services will not be reimbursed. - 2.
+- 1. Ground transportation includes travel by taxi, ride sharing, airport shuttle, or bus.
+In most cases, ground transportation is the most cost efficient method of travel for those attending an event where lodging is procured. - 2.
 Whenever possible, and considering other costs such as staff time and convenience, travelers should take advantage of opportunities to share vehicles or use a low or no cost method of travel to and from the designated location, such as the airport shuttle, hotel courtesy transportation, etc. - 3.
 When ground transportation is readily available, travelers must obtain advance approval by the department head or designee, if applicable, when utilizing a State Motor Pool vehicle or incurring the cost for a rental vehicle if the cost of the ground transportation is less than these two alternatives. - 4.
 Gratuities (tips) paid for ride sharing will be reimbursed up to \$5.00 per trip.(Paid receipt required)